atablash/smesh-accessors-old/README.md

 * Easy to use modern C++ interface
 * Algorithms separated from mesh structure using templates
 * Can write adapters for other libraries' mesh objects
-* Optimized for speed
+* Optimized for speed (well, not yet, but library design makes it possible)

 # Using the library

 ## Accessors

-Accessors, or views, are objects that provide a simple interface for underlying raw structures.
+Accessors, or views (or proxy objects), are objects that provide a simple interface for accessing underlying raw structures.

+This concept is present in the standard C++ library too, for pseudo-reference objects returned by `std::bitset<N>::operator[]` and `std::vector<bool>::operator[]`.

 Where possible, data is exposed using member references instead of member functions, to minimize number of `()`s in code.